Requirements for a Driver Qualification File (DQF)

 The Department of Transportation (DOT) and the Federal Motor Carrier Safety Administration (FMCSA) requires every commercial driver to meet their standards and have all necessary documents on file to drive a commercial vehicle.
 The FMCSA sets the requirements to ensure the safety of drivers and the general public and lists these in their regulation 49 section 391.51.

 A commercial motor vehicle company is required to have a complete DQF on each driver in the company.
 The regulations are quite strict, and the employer must follow these exact guidelines.

-A trucking company needs to be prepared to present any driver’s DFQ within two days and can be audited at any time.
+A commercial motor carrier company needs to be prepared to present any driver’s DQF within two days and can be audited at any time.
 If it cannot produce all of the necessary documents for each driver when requested during an inspection, it risks losing its registration with the Department of Transportation along with hefty fines.

 Who Needs a Driver Qualification File?

 Every driver of a commercial motor vehicle company with a CDL license, and some drivers under certain conditions with a non-CDL license, must have a driver qualification file with the trucking company.
 Even if the driver is a self-employed owner-operator and the only commercial driver in the company, they must have a DQF.

 It may seem like a lot of trouble to collect all of the necessary documents and file the paperwork, but it’s for the company’s, drivers’, and public’s safety.
 A company wants to know that the drivers it hires are competent and will drive safely.
 The background checks and investigations into the drivers’ employment history are for everyone’s benefit.

 Driving schools with students going for their commercial license need to have driver qualification files on each student if they will be doing interstate commerce.